sinemmecnun/atelie_MaSt/README.md

-# course_project_web
+# Website for MaSt

-Hello, this's our project for uni
+Hello, this's our project for uni.
+You can view the final site from this link: https://deimos.ue-varna.bg/~team1/MaSt/html/home.html
+Creators: Sinem Salim and Ruslana Stoeva